jetstream-cloud/js2docs/docs/ui/horizon/security_group.md

     </td>
   </tr>
   <tr>
-    <td style="width: 40%; word-wrap: break-word;" !important>In the popup box that comes up, you'll give your new security group a name (we suggest something like *my-username-ssh-and-icmp*) and optional description.
+    <td style="width: 40%; word-  wrap: break-word;" !important>In the popup box that comes up, you'll give your new security group a name (we suggest something like *my-username-ssh-and-icmp*) and optional description.
 We recommend giving a meaningful name and noting in the description what your intended purpose is.</td>
     <td><a href="../../../images/Security-group-create-group.png" target=_blank><img src="../../../images/Security-group-create-group.png"></a>
     </td>
   </tr>